 What’s The Best Time to Display a “Subscribe” Popup?

-It is essential to thoughtfully determine the optimal times to show a website’s “Subscribe to Our Newsletter” popup to enhance its conversion rate and decrease the website bounce rate.
+It is essential to thoughtfully determine when to display a website’s “Subscribe to Our Newsletter” pop-up to improve conversion rates and reduce bounce rates.

-The most compelling moment to present a pop-up requesting newsletter subscriptions is when the user has demonstrated engagement or interest before they leave the site.
+The most compelling moment to present a pop-up requesting newsletter subscriptions is when the user has shown engagement or interest before leaving the site.
 Timing and context are crucial to make the request feel relevant and non-intrusive.
 Here are the ideal moments:

 1. After Reading a Blog Post (Content Completion Trigger)